 You must tell HM Land Registry if anything in the register changes or it is incorrect.

 Update or correct contact addresses

-You can register up to 3 addresses (including email and non-UK addresses) with Land Registry for each property.
+You can register up to 3 addresses (including email and non-UK addresses) with HM Land Registry for each property.

 To change your contact details or those of other owners or agents send a request to update registered owners’ contact address.

 Change your name

 You must send HM Land Registry an application to change the register when you change your name.

 You must also send one of the following:

 - an official or certified copy of a certificate showing the name change, such as a marriage, civil partnership or gender recognition certificate